William Eskridge

-William Nichol Eskridge Jr. (born October 27, 1951 in Princeton, West Virginia) is the John A. Garver Professor of Jurisprudence at Yale Law School.
+William Nichol Eskridge Jr. (born October 27, 1951) is an American legal scholar who is the John A. Garver Professor of Jurisprudence at Yale Law School.
 He is one of the most cited law professors in America, ranking fourth overall for the period 2016–2020.
 He writes primarily on constitutional law, legislation and statutory interpretation, religion, marriage equality, and LGBT rights.

+Early life and career

 After earning a BA in history from Davidson College in 1973, he completed an MA in history at Harvard University and then earned a JD from Yale Law School in 1978.
 At Yale he was an editor of the Yale Law Journal, where he worked with future Supreme Court Justice Sonia Sotomayor.
 After graduating from Yale he clerked for Judge Edward Weinfeld on the US District Court for the Southern District of New York and then joined the DC law firm Shea & Gardner.
-Before joining the Yale Law faculty he was a professor at the University of Virginia School of Law (1982–1987) and Georgetown Law (1987–1998).
+Before joining the Yale Law faculty in 1998, he was a professor at the University of Virginia School of Law (1982–1987) and Georgetown Law (1987–1998).

 In 1994, Eskridge was granted a Guggenheim Fellowship.

 Legislation and statutory interpretation

 With his Shea & Gardner friend, the late Phil Frickey, Eskridge developed a field-establishing casebook, Statutes and the Creation of Public Policy, published by the West Publishing Company in 1987 (now in its fifth edition).
 The Eskridge and Frickey materials were part of Eskridge's file for tenure at the University of Virginia, whose tenure committee largely dismissed the contribution, in part because it devoted too much discussion to the canons and theories of statutory interpretation.
-In the Virginia Law Review, Judge Richard Posner's review of the Eskridge and Frickey book had a different view.
-Judge Posner argued that the book essentially established the intellectual bona fides of a new and critically important field (Legislation) and that it ranked among the great landmark casebooks of the twentieth century.
+In the Virginia Law Review, Judge Richard Posner argued that the book essentially established the intellectual bona fides of a new and critically important field (Legislation) and that it ranked among the great landmark casebooks of the twentieth century.
 Legislation and Statutory Interpretation immediately emerged as a vibrant and important field of study, doctrinal development, and intellectual engagement.
 Eskridge subsequently published a series of classic articles (usually co-authored with Phil Frickey) developing themes first announced in the casebook.
 For example, Eskridge's 1990 article titled "The New Textualism" is the 75th most-cited law review article of all time, according to a 2012 study.

 In 1994, Eskridge and Frickey published Hart and Sacks's The Legal Process (Foundation Press, 1994), with an historical and critical introduction to the highly influential legal process teaching materials originally developed by Henry Hart and Albert Sacks at Harvard Law School, but never published.
 In the same year, Eskridge and Frickey were asked to write the foreword to the Harvard Law Review's Supreme Court issue.